oasis-editorial-resources/editorial-resources-admin/README.md

 # OASIS Editorial Resources project

-The OASIS Editorial Resources project, along with the companion Kavi group, is a central location for assets to help OASIS technical community members - editors, open source developers, chairs, tc. - work effectively within the OASIS model.
-It also acts as a locus for those who want to manage tools or stylesheets.
+The OASIS Editorial Resources project, along with the companion Kavi group, is a central location to support member collaboration on development of editorial resources and improvements.
+The project will serve as a locus for developing assets that help OASIS technical community members - editors, open source developers, chairs, tc. - work effectively within the OASIS model.

 See also the Editorial Resources Group at https://www.oasis-open.org/committees/oasis-ed-resc/.
 Any OASIS member is welcome to join this group.